Film / Ju-on

-- Ju-on: Kuroi Shoujo (aka Ju-on: Black Ghost) - the second of the In-Name-Only sequels, following its own storyline and being connected to White Ghost.
+- Ju-on: Kuroi Shoujo (aka Ju-on: Black Ghost) - the second of the spin-off sequels, following its own storyline and being connected to White Ghost.

 - Ju-on: Owari no Hajimari (aka Ju-on: Beginning of the End) - the 2014 addition to the franchise and its Continuity Reboot.

 - Ju-on: The Final - Exactly What It Says on the Tin.
 The series came to an end with this 2015 film.
 Or did it?

 - Sadako vs. Kayako - You read that right.
 Our two ghostly ladies with the penchant for killing people will finally meet and show off their powers to those poor humans.
 First teased as an April Fools' Joke, but later turned out to be real.
 Released in 2016.

 It is worth noting that the theatrical releases are not